 Wondering how long it will be before your old A/C unit finally breaks down and needs a costly replacement?

-The general rule in the industry is that once an A/C unit reaches 10-15 years, the idea of replacing the unit is usually a much better investment than putting money into an older system.
-If your system is at this threshold, it’s usually wise to begin expecting, not wondering, when the system will fail.
+The general rule in the industry is that once an A/C unit reaches 10-15 years, replacing the unit is usually a much better investment than putting money into an older system.
+If your system is at that threshold, it’s usually wise to begin expecting, not wondering, when the system will fail.

 As with the coil, the system overall loses efficiency as it ages.
 The SEER (seasonal energy efficiency ratio) of an older unit isn’t what it once was.
 As it loses each SEER increment, up to 9 percent of efficiency is lost.
-What results is an increase your electric costs.
-If your utility costs are rising and other causes have been ruled out, it’s more than likely the age of the system that is the greatest contributor.
+The result is an increase in your electric costs.
+If your utility costs are rising, and you’ve ruled out other causes, it’s more than likely that the age of the system is the greatest contributor.